kvalle/grinder-bloggpost/post.md

 ## Why Grinder?

-Okay, you get it already, performance testing is important.
+Okay, you get it already, performance testing is important!
 But why should you use Grinder in particular?
+And what is Grinder anyway?
-Lets have a closer look!
+Lets have a closer look.

 Grinder is a load testing framework written in Java.
-It is free, open under a BSD-stype open-source licence, and supports large scale testing using distributed load injector machinces.
+It is free, open source under a BSD-style licence, and supports large scale testing using distributed load injector machinces.
 The main selling point of Grinder, however, is that it is lightweight and easy to use.
 With Grinder there are no licences to buy or large environments to set up.
 You just write a simple test script and fire up the grinder.jar file.